 Last weekend Brockley’s first Street Art Festival, in conjunction with the annual Brockley Max Festival, concluded, and in the process really left its mark on the area.
-Brockley was the chosen destination following a competition across all the boroughs of London put on by Londonist and Global Street Art in order to be the host of a brand new wave of Street Art in the area.
+Brockley was the chosen destination following a competition across all the boroughs of London put on by Londonist in order to be the host of a brand new wave of Street Art in the area.
 The Brockley Street Art Festival ran from 29th May to 7th June, with some artists painting over several days, and someone painting somewhere on every day of the festival, ensuring something to be seen.

 Zara Gaze at work on her piece.

 As is the case in near by Dulwich, where you can find the majority of works along the main road running through the area, but with the addition of some little gems requiring a diversion or two, the same can be said of Brockley, with the majority of works running from Brockley Cross (just along from Brockley Station) and runs down along Brockley Road to Honor Oak Station.
 So while we have laid out the works in order so you can follow as a walk, you can start from either end and still end up on the same train line if visiting.
 You can also use this detailed map of all the Street Art locations from the www.brockleystreetart.com.

 Dan Kitchener at work on his large work.

 Work-in-progress from Dale Grimshaw, which was put up as part of the Bring Back Bob campaign, which was focused on replacing a large mural of Bob Marley which was located opposite this wonderful piece but was lost to recent redevelopment works.
 Following a successful Kickstarter campaign, Dale Grimshaw was commissioned to create the new Bob Marley mural on the premises of the Brockley Barge pub and certainly left his mark with the stand out work from the festival in the process.

 Artista at work on her contribution to the festival.

 The first of 2 Louis Masai works for the Festival in Brockley Cross.